 This current series of paintings is inspired by my love and fascination for the island of Prince Edward County, Ontario, where I reside since 2013.
 The charming splendour of the island, surrounded by big Lake Ontario, continues to attract visitors to its shores and its vineyards.
 Many of them become residents, adding to the eclectic nature of the population.
-While focusing on the water, the wind, the terroir and people of “the county", my work addresses the importance of preserving the island’s natural environment and way of life.
+While focusing on the water, the wind, the terroir and people of “the county", my work addresses the importance of preserving the island’s natural environment.

 In the Marelle series, I revisit the homes where I grew up in the catholic francophone east side of Ottawa.
 Eastview became the city of Vanier when I was a child, and it was amalgamated to Ottawa in 2001.
 In the alleyways between houses, children played hopscotch.
 The French version, la marelle, was filled with religious symbolism.
 If played correctly, the stone you carried with you was your soul.
 Number 1 was Earth, number 10 was Heaven, and you had to avoid number 9 because it was Hell.